 How to address behavior changes

-Counseling, psychotherapy and support groups may also be critical for patients who must be taken off dopamine agonists — medications used to treat motor symptoms that may be causing the disturbing impulsive or compulsive behaviors.
+Counseling, psychotherapy and support groups may be warranted for patients who must be taken off dopamine agonists — medications used to treat motor symptoms that are causing the disturbing impulsive or compulsive behaviors.

 “I had a patient whose marriage was in jeopardy when he compulsively watched, played and practiced soccer.
 He even created soccer clubs in the community and engaged his coworkers in this interest to the point where they knew about all the competitions around the world,” Morenkova says.
-“In the process he ignored his wife and children, and she had no idea it was from his medication.
+“In the process, he ignored his wife and children.
+She had no idea it was from his medication.
 The problem was completely resolved when the medication was withdrawn.”